 For convenience we leave some testing software on your system.
 You may find these useful to help identify the cause of the fault.
 These applications can be found in the Start Menu and as a desktop shortcut labelled as ‘3XS Support Tools’.

-In addition, you may the following utilities useful:
+In addition, you may also find the following utilities useful:

 Memory testing - Memtest – www.memtest.org